carolinafishes/carolinafishes.github.io/pages/documentation.md

 <div class="medium-8 medium-pull-4 columns" markdown="1">
-{% include _improve_content.html %}
+{% include improve_content.html %}

 ## Different Page/Posts Formats   {#formats}

 *Feeling Responsive* supports you with different templates for your content.
 These are the actual page/post formats:

 ### Page/Post
 The [page/post format]({{ site.url }}/design/page/) has no sidebar by default, its content is centered and beneath the content the visitor gets some metadata like categories, tags, date and author if provided via data in front matter of the post.

 use in front matter via: `layout: page`

 ### Page/Post with a left or right sidebar
 If you want to show the sidebar, just enter `sidebar: left` or `sidebar: right` in front matter, and *whoops, there it is*!
-To customize the content of the sidebar, open `_includes/sidebar`.
+To customize the content of the sidebar, open `_includes/sidebar.html`.

 ### Page/Post with or without metadata
 If you want to show metadata like categories, tags and date at the end of the page, just enter `show_meta: true`.
 It's on by default.
-You can change it via `_config.yml`.
+You can change it via `config.yml`.
 To turn of metadata just enter – *yes, you guessed right* – `show_meta: false`.

 ### Page Full Width
-If you want full control of styling a page, then use the [page fullwidth template]({{ site.url }}/design/page-fullwidth/).
+If you want full control of styling a page, than use the [page fullwidth template]({{ site.url }}/design/page-fullwidth/).
 To set up a grid, just use the [foundation grid system](http://foundation.zurb.com/docs/components/grid.html).

 use in front matter via: `layout: page-fullwidth`

 ### Frontpage
 This template is special.
 It allows you to define three *widgets* which are displayed with a headline, image, description and a link to the content.
 It's used for the [homepage]({{ site.url }}) of this website.

 use in front matter via: `layout: frontpage`

 ### Video
 If you're a video producer or cineast, you'll like the [video template]({{ site.url }}/design/video/).
 It darkens the layout to black and lets the video stand out full-width.

 use in front matter via: `layout: video`